Sdcrouse/careers-opening-the-line-of-communication/README.md

 However, for those who do say “yes”, you just landed yourself an informal meeting.
 And the next lesson will discuss what you must do before, during, and after the meeting.

-## Assignment- Opening the Line of Communication
+## If You Have a Premium Account: Assignment- Opening the Line of Communication

 Create a Google doc.
 Title it ""Your Name" + Opening the Line of Communication."